 Hospitals & healthcare

 Most of us never plan a hospital visit, unless it's to welcome a new child into the world.
-The good news is that if you do need hospital care, Luxembourg ranked 8th in the world for the best healthcare (Legatum Propserity Index 2020).
+The good news is that if you do need hospital care, Luxembourg’s healthcare system ranked 12th in the world by the 2021 Legatum Prosperity Index

 It has 18 hospitals or treatment centres with more than 3,000 beds, and the government plans to expand the Robert Schuman Hospitals in Kirchberg with patient hotels and an extension of home care.